Adam & Eve Hope in Covenant Child Episode Fifteen

 The Beginning of Adam and Eve's Joy

-Adam and Eve's sophrosyne paid off with Seth, as they were able to witness the miracle that they wanted from the very start when the first children were born, a continuation of righteous seed.
+Adam and Eve's sophrosyne paid off with Seth, as they were able to witness the miracle that they wanted from the very start when the first children were born, a continuation of righteous legacy.

 And God revealed himself unto Seth, and he rebelled not, but offered an acceptable sacrifice, like unto his brother Abel.
 And to him also was born a son, and he called his name Enos.
-And then began these men to call upon the name of the Lord, and the Lord blessed them; And a book of remembrance was kept" [Moses 5:3-4]
+And then began these men to call upon the name of the Lord, and the Lord blessed them; And a book of remembrance was kept.
+[Moses 5:3-4]

 In Seth, Adam found his successor as leader of the faith which continued in an unbroken chain until Noah.
 He found the son that could take the gospel to his children and grandchildren.